7 Enterprise Social Platforms Think Beyond Facebook

 Want a "Facebook for the enterprise" to help improve collaboration?
 These 7 players show today's wide range of options for internal social networking.

-internal social networking, experts discussed the potential of enterprise social networks to drive knowledge worker efficiency to new levels.
+In a recent story on internal social networking, experts discussed the potential of enterprise social networks to drive knowledge worker efficiency to new levels.
 They also noted that setting goals for internal social collaboration is more important than the platform used to enable the collaboration.

 That is true, but choosing the platform is a pretty important task, too.
 Selecting the right platform has also become a more challenging task of late, as more providers are rolling out internal social networking platforms or adding social networking capabilities to existing enterprise applications.
 The latest large enterprise player to enter the fray is Oracle, which announced in October its Oracle Social Network.

 We've highlighted a few of the options here.
 It's by no means a comprehensive list, but is instead intended to provide a place to start and a sense of the different types of platforms available and their capabilities.
 Most of the products are free for a basic edition and priced at a per-user/per-month basis for an enterprise edition.